Real-Time Bidding (RTB)

 string

-Ad markup (HTML/JS or VAST XML)
+Ad markup (HTML/JS or VAST XML for video)

 bid[].adomain